 IBL lighting and the EXT_lights_image_based extension seem to be the right approach to address the needs and requirements of the EE on lighting.
 We suggest that based on this, support for the EXT_lights_image_based extension should be recommended for AR scenarios that require PBR.

+m62011 [SD][EE8] Lighting signalling for MPEG-I SD

+MPEG_lights_punctual extension

+General

+MPEG light punctual extension, identified by MPEG_light_punctual, provides the ability to differentiate between real and virtual light sources present as KHR_lights_punctual elements as well as providing accessor to retrieve timed dependent information it.

+Semantics

+The definition of all objects within MPEG_light_punctual extension is provided in Table XXX.